Synizter/blockly-angular/README.md

 - [x] remove variable declaration from generated code
 - [x] workaround . and _ tranform by blockly (regrex)
 - [x] arrange variable type to external (vars-ext) and internal variable (vars-int). vars-int specify variable which will be used only in blockly workspace.
-- [ ] remove declaration of variable of vars-ext from output code
+- [x] remove declaration of variable of vars-ext from output code

 ## Limitation
-- DO NOT use _ in varaible, use camel case instead
+-  PREFERRED NOT TO use _ in varaible, use camel case instead
--